 Headlamps are not likely to be needed for the start, but those runners anticipating a later finish should include a headlamp in a drop bag at the turnaround.

 Due to the remote location of the Canyons run, crew is only allowed at the start/finish at Foresthill Elementary School (also halfway point for the 100K) and at the Rucky Chucky aid station.
 There is a day-use fee collected by State Parks at Rucky Chucky.

-Runners leaving Rucky Chucky after 6 pm may have a safety runner/pacer.
-Pacers are not allowed at any other time or starting location.
+Runners leaving Rucky Chucky after 6 pm may have a safety runner accompany them to help keep runners on course and ahead of cutoffs.
+Pacers are not allowed!